Anchor Bar: Other locations

 In the summer of 2012, it was announced that a second location would open in Hamilton, Ontario.
 It is located in the Jackson Square mall.

 In 2013, a quick service version of The Anchor Bar opened at the Darien Lake amusement park about half an hour away from Buffalo.
 This location has a limited menu compared to the original, but still offers the original wing sauce both on wings and sold in bottles along with other menu choices.

 On October 1, 2014, another Anchor Bar location opened on Transit Road outside of the Eastern Hills Mall.

-On October 22, 2015, the newest Anchor Bar location opened in the Millcroft Shopping Plaza, located at Appleby Line and Upper Middle Street in Burlington, Ontario.
+On October 22, 2015, an Anchor Bar location opened in the Millcroft Shopping Plaza, located at Appleby Line and Upper Middle Street in Burlington, Ontario.
+However, this location has since rebranded as the "AB Sports Bar."

 In September 2016 a third Ontario location opened in Toronto, Ontario located at Dixon and Martin Grove roads.
+(This location closed by mid-2020.)

 In June 2018, a fourth Ontario location opened in Mississauga, Ontario on Hurontario Street.
+(This location closed approximately one year after opening.)

 The Anchor Bar has a restaurant location in the Main Terminal at Buffalo Niagara International Airport.

 There are three locations in Texas.
 The San Antonio location opened in July 2017.
 The Schertz location opened in Sep 2018.
-In late 2021 a third location opened in Round Rock, Texas.
+In late 2021 a third location opened in Round Rock.